kestal/univers/Extracts/The Treaty on Magic.md

 # The Treaty on Magic
 The _Treaty on Magic_ is a series of books about magic divided in multiple volumes.
 There is no unique writer but the first volume was mainly achieved by the wizard Brynjar.
-If he was a wizard, he was first a scholar, collecting as much informations he could about magic and the way people see it in the world.
+If he was a wizard, he was first a scholar, collecting as much information he could about magic and the way people see it in the world.

 ## Volume I: Generalities
 > There is no school to learn magic, and there are not many wizards either.
 > I think most of those seeking power aren't patient enough to spend years learning the ways of the praeter.
 > Becoming a wizard is also a lonely path for most, and requires a great discipline too.
 > [...]
-> This is an hard exercice to feel the praeter in general.
+> This is an hard exercise to feel the praeter in general.
 > Even in places of power where the task is eased, you will have to be focused and trained to be able to feel it.
 > We call the people who can't or never felt the praeter _uninitiated_.